FREE UK Delivery

 Can I Replace my Wall Lights Myself?

-Fitting instructions are provided with each product we supply, and whilst it sounds easy to take a hard wired wall light down and put your new one on your wall, we would always recommend getting a qualified electrician in to do the work.
-It’s not always a case of live neutral and earth and if you don’t have the correct test equipment or tools, you risk damaging your wall or causing an electrical hazard.
+We include fitting instructions with each product we supply.
+While it may sound easy to replace a wall light yourself, we would always recommend getting a qualified electrician in to do the work.
+It’s not always a case of live neutral and earth and if you don’t have the correct test equipment or tools, you could cause damage or create an electrical hazard.

 Budget and Quality

-Although it’s tempting to go for budget friendly options, investing in quality lighting can provide better longevity, aesthetics, and better overall quality by utilising premium materials.
+Although it’s tempting to go for budget friendly options, investing in quality lighting can provide better longevity and aesthetics.
+Premium fittings often use higher grade materials.
 All of our featured brands offer excellent quality across a range of price points.

 In Conclusion